HowaiMak/Example-Trade-Models/README.md

 2. Holt-Winter Forecasting

 ## Testings & Implementing
 All referencing models in this repository are coded in ipython.
-Ideal this should be run or either python, or even better C++.
+Idealy this should be run or either python, or even better C++.
 The choice of Jupyter Notebook is simply for demonstrating purposes and readability.

 For those who wish to run the code in python instead of ipython, please copy the code into a .py files first.